petrinets25/web/environment/index.md

 * 🥤 Participants will be offered a reusable cup, and are encouraged to use it during and after the conference.
 * 🧰 We will not offer any disposable goodie.
 * 🗒 Notepads will not be provided by default (some should be available on request though).
 * 🥙 We will provide a large vegetarian offer, and encourage participants to go for such vegetarian options.
+At least one meal will be fully vegetarian.
 * 📚 Sadly, we were not allowed to go for only _online_ proceedings, therefore wasting a lot of paper, considering most participants will never open the paper proceedings.